 28 Larkin, Brian., "Modern Lovers: Indian Films, Hausa Dramas and Love Novels Among Hausa Youth", New Nigerian Literary Supplement - The Write Stuff, February 21, 26, 1997.
-This paper was initially presented at the African Studies Association Annual Meeting at Orlando, Florida, U.S., relies on similarities in plot elements and stock characters between the stories in Hausa novels and general Hindi film characteristics.
+This paper was initially presented at the African Studies Association Annual Meeting at Orlando, Florida, U.S., November 3-6 1995; Also published as "Indian Films and Nigerian Lovers: Media and the Creation of Parallel Modernities."
+Africa, Vol 67, No 3, 1997, pp. 406-439

 Those brave (or foolhardy) enough to venture into the Hausa video film production from 1990 to 2000 rapidly established themselves as pioneering superstars (and reverently called "dattijawan industiri", or industry elders) - and earned significant fame and modest fortune from the sales of their videos, which by now are considered classics in Hausa video film.
 Even at this "primitive" stage of the industry, acculturative media influences on the video films tended to be tame.
-There was still the remnant of the disco and rap fever and this appears in some videos of this era (e.g. Daskin Da Ri i, a folktale modernized, and Bada ala, the first to feature traditionally adapted disco dancing).
-The main themes of the videos were either comedy (Tantiri, Gagare, both patterned on Hollywood's Problem Child and the antics of Macaulay Culkin in Home Alone), political dramas (Tsuntsu Mai Wayo, Gaskiya Dokin {arfe), historical epics (Gimbiya Fatima), forced marriage scenarios (In Da So Da {auna), or family conflicts, especially among co-wives (Ki Yarda Da Ni, Alhaki Kwikwivo).
+There was still the remnant of the disco and rap fever and this appears in some videos of this era (e.g. Daskin Da Riji, a folktale modernized, and Bada}ala, the first to feature traditionally adapted disco dancing).
+The main themes of the videos were either comedy (Tantiri, Gagare, both patterned on Hollywood's Problem Child and the antics of Macaulay Culkin in Home Alone), political dramas (Tsuntsu Mai Wayo, Gaskiya Dokin {arfe}, historical epics (Gimbiya Fatima), forced marriage scenarios (In Da So Da {auna), or family conflicts, especially among co-wives (Ki Yarda Da Ni, Alhaki Kwikwiyo).
 These video films were, in effect, extended series dramas providing a safe and clearly identified family entertainment.
 Thus there were clearly defined genres and producers strove to maintain these genres.
 Again, significantly, the producers of these early video films considered themselves stock Fulani or Hausa and reflect these cultural and ethnic identities and mindsets in their video films.
 This was to change from 2000.